Board of Directors

 Guy Dumas has been a member of the AMI-Québec Board since 2011.
 A carer of an adult son who suffers from mental illness, he also contributes to a variety of mental health projects, most recently to the establishment of Maison Dunham in the Eastern Townships.
 He currently serves on the Strategic Planning Committee and Building Campaign Committee.
 Earlier he served on the Advocacy Committee.
 By training (PhD in management, Indiana University), he is a business executive and he brings business and strategic planning experience to the Board.
 He has experience as a graduate level professor of management at H.E.C.
 (Université de Montréal) and at the Université de Sherbrooke and as a consultant in a number of organizations, including the MacDonald Stewart Foundation, Towers Perrin, Mercer Consultants, and Concordia University.

-Moira Edwards has been a member of the AMI-Québec Board of Directors since 1995.
+Moira Edwards — member of the AMI-Québec Board of Directors since 1995.
 She brings experience to the Board through her work with persons living with mental illness when she was Head Nurse of the adult and adolescent units at the Allan Memorial Institute.
 She was also Director of a home for persons on welfare.
 Presently she is a nurse consultant at a home for the semi-autonomous elderly.
-Her initial reason for joining the Board was her concern over the lack of resources for families who are caring for a loved one with mental illness.
-She has been active in the various programs offered by AMI, and especially in training members to facilitate support and education groups.
+She joined the Board because of concern over the lack of resources for families caring for a loved one with mental illness.
+She has been active in various programs offered by AMI, and especially in training members to facilitate support and education groups.
 Presently she chairs the Program Committee and is a member of the Strategic Planning Committee.

-Anne Newman (Treasurer) has been a member of AMI-Quebec since 2003 and is the carer for her adult older brother who has been experiencing mental health issues for over forty years.
-She volunteered as a support group facilitator and has been a member of AMI’s Board since 2010.
-From 2013 until recently, she served as Chair of the Nominating Committee and has been active on the Guidelines Committee, collaborating with a hospital’s psychiatric department to develop information and supports for carers.
+Anne Newman (Treasurer) — a member of AMI-Quebec since 2003 and is the carer for her adult older brother who has been experiencing mental health issues for over forty years.
+She volunteered as a support group facilitator and has been a member of AMI’s Board since 2010, joining the Executive Committee as Treasure in 2017.
+She served as Chair of the Nominating Committee and has been active on the Guidelines Committee, collaborating with a hospital’s psychiatric department to develop information and supports for carers.
 She brings experience to the board as a sibling of a person with a severe mental illness and as a researcher (Research Coordinator CUSM/MUHC Lymphedema Clinic).
 She also works as a Clinical Exercise Physiologist in the field of adapted exercise for special populations and has a special interest in the benefits of physical activity for people with mental illness.

 Dr. Henry Olders has been an AMI-Québec member for many years, joining the Board in 2016.
 A geriatric psychiatrist, now mostly retired, he looked after war veterans at Ste.
 Anne’s Hospital since 2005.
 Before that, he worked at the Jewish General Hospital in Psychogeriatrics and the Consultation-Liaison Service, and consulted to the Mental Health 60+ team at CLSC René-Cassin and Maimonides Hospital Geriatric Centre.
 Following training at McGill, he held several administrative posts at Douglas Hospital, including Director of the Psychogeriatrics Programme.
 He was honoured with AMI’s Exemplary Psychiatrist Award in 1995.
 Assistant Professor of Psychiatry at McGill University, author of several articles and a book chapter, he received JGH’s Henry Kravitz Teacher of the Year Award in 2005.
 Also a computer systems engineer, he volunteers for several community organizations and a McGill laboratory.
 He researches aging, the role of sleep in affective disorders, and neural networks.